K-izme/Test_AgileOps/README.md

 FLUSH PRIVILEGES;
 ```

-Create a service for app
+Create a service for app on app instance

 ```
 [Unit]